akorn/zfsbackup/README.md

  * `zbFORCEXATTRS` -- set to 1 if `--xattrs` was specified.
  * `zbNOACLS` -- set to 1 if `--no-acls` was specified.
  * `zbNOXATTRS` -- set to 1 if `--no-xattrs` was specified.
+ * `zbPATH_IS_ZFS` -- set to 1 if `--zsnap` was specified.
  * `zbPATH` -- path as specified on the zfsbackup-create-source command line, or read from the pre-existing sources.d directory.
 It's always either the name of a zfs dataset or the location of the files to be backed up, even if `-b` was passed (i.e. it will not be the path to the bind mount, but the path to the directory to be bind mounted before backing it up).
- * `zbPATH_IS_ZFS` -- set to 1 if `--zsnap` was specified.
  * `zbSOURCENAME` -- Absolute path to new sources.d directory.
  * `zbURL` -- URL being backed up to, if available.
  * `zbUSERNAME` -- username that will be used for uploads.
  * `zbZFSPROPS` -- a space separated list of zfs properties, including the `-o` switch, to pass to `zfs create`.
 Embedded whitespace is shell-escaped.

-Such scripts can be used to output commands that will create the necessary zfs instance and rsyncd.conf entries on the backup server (or even run them via ssh).
+Such scripts can be used to output commands that will create the necessary zfs instance and rsyncd.conf entries on the backup server (or even run these commands via ssh).

 Some examples are provided.